WHAT'S NEW?

 With freedom of the press having been granted in 1696, cricket for the first time could be reported in the newspapers.
 But it was a long time before the newspaper industry adapted sufficiently to provide frequent, let alone comprehensive, coverage of the game.
 During the first half of the 18th century, press reports tended to focus on the betting rather than on the play.

-Virat Kohli (About this sound pronunciation ; born 5 November 1988) is an Indian international cricketer.
+Virat Kohli ( pronunciation ; born 5 November 1988) is an Indian international cricketer.
 He is a right-handed batsman and occasional right-arm medium pace bowler.
 He is the current captain of the Indian team inTest cricket and vice-captain in limited overs formats.
 In the Indian Premier League (IPL), he captains the Royal Challengers Bangalore.

 After representing Delhi at various age-group levels and domestic cricket, Kohli captained India Under-19s to victory at the 2008 Under-19 World Cup in Malaysia.
 A few months later, Kohli made his ODI debut for India against Sri Lanka at the age of 19 years on 18 August 2008.[2]
 Initially having played as a reserve batsman in the Indian team, he soon established himself as a regular in the middle-order in ODIs.
 He was part of the Indian squad that won the 2011 World Cup.
 Kohli played his first Test in 2011 against the West Indies at Kingston.
 By 2013, he shrugged off the tag of "ODI specialist" with Test hundreds in Australia and South Africa.[3]
 The same year, he also reached the number one spot in the ICC rankingsfor ODI batsmen for the first time.[4]
 He has also found success in the Twenty20format, winning the Man of the Tournament at the 2014 ICC World Twenty20 in Bangladesh.
 Later that year, he became the top-ranked T20I batsman in the ICC rankings.[5]